-By Kristina Knight, author of What a Texas Girl Wants, The Saint’s Devilish Deal, and What a Texas Girl Needs
+By Kristina Knight, author of What a Texas Girl Wants and What a Texas Girl Needs

 I grew up loving cowboys and no, I didn’t grow up in Texas, Arizona, Colorado, or Wyoming.
 I grew up in farm country in the middle of Missouri.
 One of my grandfathers was a farmer (soybeans, corn, things like that).
 The other had a small cattle ranch and horses.